-All the domestic leagues are now up and running again, which means we can now see the world’s best players – Ronaldo, Neymar, Bale, etc – plying their trades in culture filled cities such as Turin, Paris, or Madrid, all excellent places to visit for a footy inspired city break.
+All the domestic leagues are now up and running again.
+This means we can now see the world’s best players – Ronaldo, Neymar, Bale, etc – plying their trades in culture filled cities such as Turin, Paris, or Madrid.
+All excellent places to visit for a footy inspired city break.

 Plus, with the semi-finals of the UEFA Champions League peeking its head over the horizon, why not take it as an opportunity to explore and take in some culture on an exciting footy inspired city break.
 Get the ball rolling on your football bucket list and plan a few away games of your own to the world’s top football destinations.

-Our love and enthusiasm for national sport is greatly shared in Madrid, and the sport is popular both for players and spectators who travel far and wide to Madrid.
-The Spanish capital is also the only city that have ever held a derby match in the UEFA Champions League Final.
+Our love and enthusiasm for national sport is greatly shared in Madrid.
+Where the sport is popular both for players and spectators who travel far and wide to Madrid.
+The Spanish capital is also the only city that’s ever held a derby match in the UEFA Champions League Final.

-As well as the obvious attractions that Paris has to offer, such as the Louvre Museum, Eiffel Tower, and Arc de Triomphe, you can also see superstars such as French world cup winner, Kylian Mbappe, and Brazilian striker Neymar, on a visit to the French capital.
+As well as the obvious attractions that Paris has to offer, such as the Louvre Museum, Eiffel Tower, and Arc de Triomphe.
+You can also see superstars such as French world cup winner, Kylian Mbappe, and Brazilian striker Neymar.
+All in one visit to the French capital.

-Not the most obvious of places to go for a City Break, but Munich offers a lot more than just the most successful football team in German history, with beautiful scenery and plenty of cultural pleasures from the heart of Bavaria.
+Not the most obvious of places to go for a City Break, is Munich.
+But this City offers a lot more than just the most successful football team in German history.
+With beautiful scenery and plenty of cultural pleasures, Munich is also the heart of Bavaria.

-You could time a visit to the Allianz Arena to watch the likes of German world cup winners Manuel Neuer and Thomas Müller with a visit to Munich’s world famous beer festival, Oktoberfest, and even get into the spirit of things by dressing up in some traditional Lederhosen.
+You could time a visit to the Allianz Arena to watch the likes of German world cup winners Manuel Neuer and Thomas Müller with a visit to Munich’s world famous beer festival, Oktoberfest.
+You can even get into the spirit of things by dressing up in some traditional Lederhosen.

-If you’re looking for more than just a city break and want somewhere more exotic, not only is Turin stunningly beautiful, it also has a deeply rooted passion for football with two excellent clubs to choose from, in Italian giants and current champions Juventus, and city rivals, Torino.
+If you’re looking for more than just a city break and want somewhere more exotic, why not visit Turin?
+Not only is Turin stunningly beautiful, it also has a deeply rooted passion for football.
+The City boasts two excellent clubs, in Italian giants and current champions Juventus, and city rivals, Torino.

 There are hoards of excited children from each neighbourhood that show their love of their respective teams by playing together in the streets, trying to emulate the likes of Ronaldo and Belotti.

-Gianluigi from 666 Casino, a lover of top-rated online slot games and keen football enthusiast, describes Turin as “an unrivalled destination” for any football fan, purely for the passion the locals demonstrate.
+Gianluigi from 666 Casino, a lover of top-rated online slot games and keen football enthusiast, describes Turin as “an unrivalled destination” for any football fan.
+Purely for the passion the locals demonstrate.
+High praise indeed.